equinox-project/equinox-js/docs/docs/reactions/configuring.md

 your system should behave the same whether it starts from scratch on every start or at the last stored checkpointed.

+This last point is important, in practise it is exceedingly rare for your system to start up from perfect conditions.
+You should assume that your program is starting from a crash state as a rule.
+This requires a shift in mental-model but is an overwhelmingly better program design, albeit one that's not widely encouraged.
+Every system you rely on that reliably transfers data works like this.